-Meal-kit company Blue Apron slashes IPO valuation expectations
+Meal-kit maker Blue Apron goes public, demand underwhelms as Amazon looms

-Blue Apron Holdings Inc (APRN.N) slashed its valuation expectations for its initial public offering by a third on Wednesday, as Amazon.com's (AMZN.O) $13.7 billion deal to buy Whole Foods Market Inc (WFM.O) weighed on prospects for the meal-kit industry.
+(Reuters) - Blue Apron Holdings Inc (APRN.N), the biggest U.S. meal kit provider, raised $300 million as it went public on Wednesday, a third less than it had hoped, as Amazon.com's (AMZN.O) industry-changing deal to buy Whole Foods Market Inc (WFM.O) weighed on the sector.

+New York-based Blue Apron said late on Wednesday its initial public offering of 30 million shares of class A common stock was priced at $10 per share, at the low end of the $10 to $11 per share range issued earlier in the day.

-The move came after potential IPO investors pushed back against the New York-based company's valuation expectations, expressing concerns not just about the impact of Amazon's Whole Foods deal, but also about Blue Apron's costly marketing strategy and lack of profitability, people familiar with the matter said.
+It lowered the estimate from a range of $15 to $17 after potential investors expressed concerns about the $13.7 billion Amazon deal as well as Blue Apron's marketing costs and lack of profitability, people familiar with the matter said.
+They requested anonymity because the pricing negotiations were confidential.

-Blue Apron is the biggest U.S. meal kit company and the first set to go public.
+Blue Apron is the first U.S. meal-kit company to go public.
 Smaller peers and their venture capital investors were hoping it would pave the way for them to also go public or be acquired at rich valuations.

-Grocery delivery startups have attracted increasing investment year-over-year since 2013, totaling $1.4 billion in funding in 2016, according to CB Insights.
+The IPO values Blue Apron at $1.89 billion, below the $3.2 billion implied by its previous estimate and the $2.2 billion by its last private fundraising round two years ago.

+Amazon already has a small meal-kit business, delivering ingredients and recipes to customers in a handful of U.S. cities.
+The Whole Foods deal announced in mid-June would hand the e-commerce company a ready-made distribution system for food delivery in the form of brick-and-mortar grocery stores.

 "Amazon's deal for Whole Foods earlier this month added to concerns, but Blue Apron's high marketing costs were a negative factor.
 Snap Inc's (SNAP.N) IPO earlier this year has shown investors that growth at all costs is a mistake," said Kathleen Smith, principal of Renaissance Capital LLC, a manager of IPO-focused exchange-traded funds.

-Snap went public in March and surged in its first day of trading, but shares are now just above their IPO price after declining revenue growth raised questions about whether the Snapchat app owner would ever be profitable.
+Snap went public in March and surged in its first day of trading, but shares are now just above their IPO price after declining revenue growth and widening losses raised questions about whether the Snapchat app owner would ever be profitable.

-Blue Apron issued new IPO pricing guidance that implied a valuation of up to $2.08 billion, below its previous $3.2 billion estimate as well as a $2.2 billion valuation in its latest private fundraising round two years ago.

-Like other meal-kit companies, Blue Apron has spent heavily on marketing to compete for customers who often switch from one service to another, or cancel their subscriptions altogether.
+Like other meal-kit companies, Blue Apron has spent heavily on marketing to compete for customers who often switch service providers, or cancel their subscriptions altogether.

 The company spent roughly 18 percent of its $795.4 million revenue in 2016 on marketing, posting a net loss of $54.9 million.
 It has also faced steep costs of building out delivery infrastructure for fresh food.

-While meal kits have not been a focus for Amazon, it started investing in the sector earlier this year and has launched a partnership with Martha Stewart and Marley Spoon to deliver Stewart-designed meals in New York, San Francisco, Dallas and Philadelphia.
+While meal kits have not been a focus for Amazon, it started investing in the sector earlier this year and has launched a partnership with Martha Stewart's meal kit service, Martha & Marley Spoon, to deliver Stewart-designed meals in New York, San Francisco, Dallas and Philadelphia, Boston, Washington, Seattle and Los Angeles.

 Amazon has not specified its plans for Whole Foods stores, but industry insiders believe they could serve as distribution points for fresh food delivery.
 Amazon's significant investment in automation is also likely to give it a leg-up in managing costs.